0x4xel/HTNotes/README.md

 # HTNotes

-HTNotes is a powerfull automatic tool that integrates a Vault Workspace in `Obsidian`.
+HTNotes is a powerfull automatic tool for `Linux` that integrates a Vault Workspace in `Obsidian`.
 It can automates the first steps of taking Notes in a HTB machine by generating a folder structure given a machine name.
 It has also an integration with the HTB API that makes requests and print the info into markdown files.

 This can be performed with just a click on obsidian button.